Glen 40 Camellia

 Companion Plants Lily of the Valley Shrub (Pieris); False Cypress (Chamaecyparis); Peony (Paeonia); Japanese Maple (Acer palmatum); Astilbe (Astilbe)

-Care Provide organically rich, well-drained, acidic soil.
+Care Instructions Provide organically rich, well-drained, acidic soil.
 Keep roots cool with a thick layer of mulch.
 Water deeply and regularly during the first growing season to establish an extensive root system; reduce frequency, once established.
 Feed with an acid fertilizer after flowering.

 About Us